frugan-dev/awesome-star-history/README.md

 Feel free to contribute by adding new comparisons or updating existing ones.
 Your contributions are welcome!

+**Note:** To use Star History and view these charts, you need to add your [GitHub personal access token](https://github.com/settings/tokens) on the Star History website.

 ## Charts

 <!-- START_CHARTS -->